cuboulder-MSD/partners-resources/README.md

-# Partners, Resources, and Published Works
+# Partners, Published Works, and Resources
 Links to partner repositories, resources, and works published by members.

 ## Partners